Cincinnati-Design-LAB/architour/src/content/buildings/albee-arch.md

   Turner Construction for the reconstruction of the arch on the Convention Center.
 original_function: Theatre entry
-significance: >-
-  The arch was part of the façade of the Albee Theater that faced Fountain Square but was demolished in 1974 to make way for redevelopment.
-The façade was salvaged by the City, and the stone and terra cotta pieces were placed in a storage yard along the riverfront for future reuse.
 unique_features: >-
   The repurposed arch serves as the symbolic entry to the City's historic district.